 Dropping by at a Winery on Your Way Back to Verona

 After leaving Molina, you can follow the road south out of the village and continue until you reach Fumane.
-Around this town, you’ll find the highest concentration of wineries in the region, where you can sample the local product, like Nicoli’s Winery or Palazzo Montanari Winery.
+Around this town, you’ll find the highest number of wineries in the region, like Nicoli’s Winery or Palazzo Montanari Winery, where you try the local wines.

 The 4 Must-See Churches in the UNESCO-listed centre of Verona, Italy